RENCI-NRIG/impact/README.md

 ImPACT will free researchers to focus more fully on science by supporting the analysis of multi-institutional data while satisfying relevant regulations and interests.
 It is designed to facilitate secure cooperative analysis, meeting a pressing need in the research community.
 ImPACT seeks to develop an integrative model for management of trust, deploying a collection of supportive mechanisms at scale into a model cyber-infrastructure.
 The project develops methodologies with best practices in networking, data management, security, and privacy preservation to fit a variety of use cases.

 ## Installation: Major Components
-1. Proconsul (or the poor man's substitute, described below)
+1. The Proconsul web application (or the poor man's substitute, described below)
 1. Shibboleth with optional Grouper
 1. Active Directory Domain Controller
 1. Singularity Hub
 1. Jenkins

 Proconsul's author, [Rob Carter](https://github.com/carte018), has excellent instructions [here](https://github.com/carte018/Proconsul/tree/master/Dockerized).

-Condensed installation instructions documenting our experience installing and configuring the software are below.
+Condensed installation instructions documenting our experiences installing and configuring the software are below.

 ### _Prerequisite:_ Shibboleth, optional Grouper